 Animal Care & Control Centre

-If you have lost your pet, please look for it on our Lost Pets page and make an appointment online via edmonton.ca/pets or by calling 311.
+**If you see an animal that appears to be your pet on our Lost Pets page, make an appointment online via edmonton.ca/pets or by calling 311.

 Priority appointments will be given to those animals that are: